 Did you buy a house last year?
-To help first-time buyers access the real estate market, the federal and provincial (Quebec) government offers them a tax credit of $750.
+To help first-time buyers access the real estate market, the federal and provincial (Quebec) government offers them a tax credit of up to $1,500.

 Possible tax deductions due to telework during the COVID-19 pandemic

-If you worked from home most of the time more than 50% of the time for at least four consecutive weeks in 2021, some of your work-related expenses can be deducted on your tax return.
+If you worked from home more than 50% of the time for at least four consecutive weeks in 2022, some of your work-related expenses can be deducted on your tax return.